 The historic architecture and captivating view are equally as enchanting as the story of the operation and purpose of the Signal Station in years past.
 A massive hit with children!

 Telephone: (246) 429-1358

 The Barbados Museum & Historical Society

-Yet another opportunity for time travel!
+Another opportunity for time travel!
 The Barbados Museum was originally a British Military Prison and is over 70 years old.
 Divided into various galleries, the Museum is a trove of unique treasures.
 The Children’s Gallery offers an exciting medley of ancient ships, a doll’s house and much more!
-There are also period costumes available for the children to dress up in – a wonderful picture moment for parents and children to cherish as a souvenir of their holiday.
+There are also period costumes available for the children to dress up in – an excellent picture moment for parents and children to cherish as a souvenir of their holiday.